supergrilo/solartracer-485/README.md

-# epsolar-tracer
+# zabbix-epsolar-tracer
-Tools for Connecting Tracer BN Solar Charger to Raspberry Pi with Python via rs485
+Tools for Connecting Tracer BN Solar Charger to Raspberry Pi with Python via rs485 and send to zabbix via sender protocol
 ===================================================

 This is how I setup a  Raspberry Pi with  a RS485 adapter to track statistics from a Tracer 4215BN Solar Charger.
 This should work with any of the tracer BN series charge controllers.